- Brand design

-Te Pou o te Whakaaro Nui are an NGO developing workforce capability across the mental health, addiction and disability sector.
+Te Pou o te Whakaaro Nui is an NGO developing workforce capability across the mental health, addiction and disability sector.
 Accountable to the Ministry of Health, parented by the larger Wise Group and deeply tied to the sectors they work within, the Te Pou o te Whakaaro Nui brand had become stretched as it responded to a sector undergoing deep change.

 A large consultation process was undertaken across New Zealand at all levels of staff, partners and stakeholders to ascertain the future opportunities for the brand.
 Consideration needed to be given to all roles the organisation played in its complex system of relationships.

 The brand strategy articulated clearly the position and role that Te Pou played to its stakeholders and the wider workforce.
 A key recommendation was to shorten their name to ‘Te Pou’ and ensure it reflected the the work they do as a national centre for information and workforce development in mental health, addiction and disability.
 Colloquially used already, the essence of the term ‘Te Pou’ would become a fulfilment of their responsibilities to their audiences and a strong internal driver for the team.

 In partnership with Te Pou a new karakia (prayer) was developed acknowledging the existing heritage and history of Te Pou while articulating the messages contained within the new brand strategy.
 The karakia was then used to explore the meaning behind the mana of Te Pou as a: connector, supporter, mentor and a marker, inside their industry.
 Through the project Voice worked with Cultural Strategist, Andrew Baker, to ensure authenticity within the design process and and ensure the new narrative would speak directly to the organisations purpose.